- The School

-A number of students identified a need for the University to help equip students with the skills necessary to better understand and engage in the growing practice of social entrepreneurship.
-Lily and Kevin examined existing programs specializing in this area at universities across the country and brainstormed with students, administrators and professors on ways to bring the best practices to the University of Virginia.
+Kevin and Lily examined existing programs specializing in Social Entrepreneurship at universities across the country and brainstormed with students, administrators and professors on ways to bring the best practices to the University of Virginia.
 These conversations and research culminated in a 30-page proposal detailing the various ways the University could harness its resources to offer a world-class program.
 With the support and commitment of key faculty and administrators, this proposal has become the blueprint for what is now the University’s Social Entrepreneurship Initiative.